SystemFw/blog/content/staging/oop-data-oriented.md

 It is challenging, however, to show a fully worked example of this process, which is not self contained by its very nature.

 Well, this post aims to do exactly that.
 Let's dive in.

+TODO maybe add a tiny summary to entice the reader a bit more, like "exactly that.
+We'll start here, then go there, then finish etc. Let's dive in"

 ## Intro: distributed transactions in Unison